resv/CUSTOM-SCRIPTS/INITIALIZER SCRIPTS/OPENING LAPTOP CODING SETUP/README.md

 This script requires AHK (autohotkey.exe) which can be downloaded here: <a href="https://autohotkey.com">AutoHotkey.com</a>

 Simple script that you can use to open a group of programs/windows at once and also play a mp3 notification when this script is triggered.
-This is specifically made for my laptop setup on the go, depending on the hotkey you press, it will open the respective programs and websites.
+This is specifically made for my LAPTOP setup on the go, depending on the hotkey you press, it will open the respective programs and websites.

+LEGEND:
+F1 = FCC Mode (FreeCodeCamp)
+F2 = DEV Mode (Atom & Github Desktop)
+F3 = CS50 Mode (Harvard's CS50 course)

 Instructions:
 1. Change "F1" to desired hotkey, if you want two button hotkey, you can simply write them together like: "^F1" or "LshiftF1" (another alternative however if the latter doesn't work would be to include the "&" in between.
 Such as: "^ & F1" or "Lshift & F1")